European shares fall as bond market sell-off rattles investors

 * Global bond sell-off puts pressure on the market

-LONDON, May 12 European shares fell sharply on Tuesday as a sell-off in global bond markets led investors to trim their exposure to risk.
+LONDON, May 12 European shares fell sharply in morning trading on Tuesday as a sell-off in global bond markets led investors to trim their risk exposure.

 "Should the weakness in bonds and emerging market currencies continue to intensify in the days ahead, it will be just a matter of time till major stock markets around the world will come under additional pressure also," said Markus Huber, senior analyst at Peregrine & Black.

-Greece's ATG index was down 0.5 percent after German Finance Minister Wolfgang Schaeuble said on Tuesday that an improved atmosphere in debt talks had not been matched by progress on matters of substance.

-Still, Greece outperformed the wider European stock market.
-Athens calmed fears of a default on Monday by making a 750 million euro ($840 million) payment to the International Monetary Fund a day early, although Finance Minister Yanis Varoufakis said the liquidity situation was "terribly urgent".
+Greece's ATG index, up 0.7 percent, outperformed the wider European stock market.
+Greece calmed fears of a default on Monday by making a 750 million euro payment to the International Monetary Fund a day early, although Finance Minister Yanis Varoufakis said the liquidity situation was "terribly urgent".

-The market also came under pressure when easyJet shares fell 10 percent after the British low cost airline warned it would take a hit from air traffic strikes in April.
+The market also came under pressure following an 8 percent fall in easyJet after the British low cost airline warned it would take a hit from air traffic strikes in April.

-Shares in supermarket groups Ahold and Delhaize were up after they announced merger talks to create a top 20 global retailer with a major U.S. presence.
-Ahold shares gained 1.9 percent and Delhaize 0.7 percent.

-Among other sharp movers, French telecom group Numericable-SFR gained 2.9 percent, after raising its medium-term profitability target and promising more cost savings than originally planned from its merger.
+Among other sharp movers, French telecom group Numericable-SFR gained 5.8 percent, after raising its medium-term profitability target and promised more cost savings than originally planned from its merger.

 Numericable bought mobile operator SFR from Vivendi last November.
-Aggressive cost-cutting by SFR's new owner and its parent company, Altice, paid off in higher operating profit.
-Altice shares rose 5.9 percent.
+Aggressive cost-cutting efforts by SFR's new owner and its parent company, Altice, paid off in higher operating profit.
+Altice shares rose 7.8 percent.

-German industrial group ThyssenKrupp rose 2.8 percent after predicting efficiency gains of more than 2.5 billion euros ($2.8 billion) by September 2015. ($1 = 0.8896 euros) (Additional reporting by Lionel Laurent; Editing by Raissa Kasolowsky/Ruth Pitchford)
+German industrial group ThyssenKrupp rose 3.9 percent after saying it expects to achieve efficiency gains of more than 2.5 billion euros ($2.8 billion) by September 2015.
+(Editing by Raissa Kasolowsky)

 May 9 Britain's FTSE 100 index is seen opening 1 point higher on Tuesday, according to financial bookmakers, with futures up 0.2 percent ahead of the cash market open.